Internal Communications Best Practices – Tips from the Experts

 Has Razwi, Enable Transition

 Know enough about your audience to make your communication personal and relevant.
-Can you quickly draw 3 to 5 Empathy Maps for them?
+Can you quickly draw three to five empathy maps for them?
 If not, it’s time to do some research first.

 Erwin van der Vlist, Speakap